marcwebbie/passpie/README.md

   update  Update credential
 ```

-## Tutorials

-### 1. Diving into *fullname* syntax
+### Diving into *fullname* syntax

-Passpie fullname syntax handles login and name for credentials in one go for faster adding and querying.
+Passpie credentials are referenced by `fullname`. fullname syntax handles login and name for credentials in one go for faster adding and querying of credentials.

 #### Structure of a fullname

-`login`@`name`.
-Login is optional,  when adding new credentials without login, login will be replaced by a `_` character:
+Fullnames are composed of `login`@`name`.
+Login is optional.
+If you don't pass any login when adding new credentials, credential login will be replaced by a `_` character:

 ```bash
 passpie add @banks/mybank --password 1234